johnsroy/Real-Life-Deep-Learning-Model-Implementations-in-Python-and-R/README.md

 This massive code base will help developers interested in Machine Learning and Deep Learning gain a more practical hands-on development experience in AI.
 Most of the models have been implemented in both Python and R.
-This covers both supervised and unsupervised learning.
+This covers both supervised and unsupervised machine learning.
 I have shared the datasets as well.
 Keras, Tensorflow, Pytorch, and various other industry-standard deep learning packages have been used.
-Almost 30 models have been include which include:
+Almost 30 models have been built which include:
 1. Simple Linear Regression
 2. Multiple Linear Regression
 3. Polynomial Regression